sidbav/Concurrency/C++ Concurrency In Action Practical Multithreading/1/Hello, world of concurrency in C++!.md

   - Take in the users commands.
   - Respond to those users commands, and be ready to take in more commands from the user at the same time.
-- You want to be able to run the UI while still handling the users input \
-(download a file)
+- You want to be able to run the UI while still handling the users input (download a file)
 - Using threads by this logic makes the logic in each thread simplier, since it can just focus on its specfic task without having to worry about a lot of communication with the other threads.
 - The number of threads is independent the number of CPUs since the division in threads is based on a conceptual idea rather than increasing performance.

 ### 1.2.2 Using Concurrency for Performance.
 - **Task parrallism** - take a program, break it up into subtasks, and run them in parrallel
 - Sounds simple, but extremley complex.
 Lots of dependencies between the different subtasks.
 - Can divide the processing, one thread handles one part of the algo, while a different thread handles another.
 - Can divide by data.
-Each thread perfroms the same operation on different pieces of data.
+Each thread performs the same operation on different pieces of data.
 This is referred to as **Data Parralleism**
 - Data Parrallism is the easiest type of concurrent program to write.
 You write the code for one thread, then just have it handle multiple.

 ### 1.2.3 When not to use Concurrency
 - Concurrent code is harder to maintain, so it is only worth if maintaining it is worth it